k8snetworkplumbingwg/multus-cni/README.md

 * [Device plugin & CNI, NUMA Manager alignment - technical architecture document](https://docs.google.com/document/d/1Ewe9Of84GkP0b2Q2PC0y9RVZNkN2WeVEagX9m99Nrzc/edit)
 * Reference implementation : [SRIOV Network device plugin](https://github.com/intel/sriov-network-device-plugin)
 * Example: [How to make Multus work with device plugin?](https://github.com/intel/multus-cni/tree/master/examples#passing-down-device-information)

+## Default Network Readiness Checks

+You may wish for your "default network" (that is, the CNI plugin & its configuration you specify as your default delegate) to become ready before you attach networks with Multus.
+This is disabled by default and not used unless you add the readiness check option(s) to your CNI configuration file.

+For example, if you use Flannel as a default network, the recommended method for Flannel to be installed is via a daemonset that also drops a configuration file in `/etc/cni/net.d/`.
+This may apply to other plugins that place that configuration file upon their readiness, hence, Multus uses their configuration filename as a semaphore and optionally waits to attach networks to pods until that file exists.

+In this manner, you may prevent pods from crash looping, and instead wait for that default network to be ready.

+Only one option is necessary to configure this functionality:

+* `readinessindicatorfile`: The path to a file whose existance denotes that the default network is ready.

+*NOTE*: If `readinessindicatorfile` is unset, or is an empty string, this functionality will be disabled, and is disabled by default.

 ## Testing Multus CNI

 ### Multiple flannel networks